 (1) Eight Weeks.
-Not later than eight weeks before the scheduled start of the tournament, each Federation intending to field a team in the World Barefoot Waterski Championships shall certify to the Chairman of the WBC and to the Organizing Committee its intent to compete on the Intent to Enter Form.
+Not later than eight weeks before the scheduled start of the tournament, each Federation intending to field a team and/or Independents in the World Barefoot Waterski Championships shall certify to the Chairman of the WBC and to the Organizing Committee its intent to compete and their estimated entries on the Intent to Enter Form.

-Note: See PPG for 'Intent to Entry Form.'
+Note: See PPG for 'Intent to Enter Form.'